shun-yo/Spaniel/README.md

 -------
 Spaniel is a plugin for [PANDA](https://github.com/panda-re/panda).

 By specifying the filenames that are compromised by an attacker, spaniel can trace every instruction which is (potentially) handled by a malware.
-These automated analyses are based on taint analysis
+These automated analyses are based on taint analysis.

-I used `taint2`, `osi_linux`, `osi` which are plugins for taint analysis and introspection functions that are default-installed in PANDA.
+I used `taint2`, `osi_linux`, `osi` that are plugins for taint analysis and introspection functions that are default-installed in PANDA.

 Arguments